 As it is winter the weather will be colder and wetter – be prepared for some mud, but, we will use more trails, cycle paths and roads.
-The aim will still to provide an introduction to cross-country cycling as well as an easy ride to keep fit.
-Even on Saturday afternoon lights may be necessary for these rides, there are some club lights which can be borrowed, but they are limited so please let the ride leader know in advance.
+The aim will still be to provide an introduction to cross-country cycling as well as an easy ride to keep fit.
+Even on Saturday afternoon lights may be necessary for these rides.
+There are some club lights which can be borrowed, but they are limited so please let the ride leader know these are required in advance.

 Mechanical and Skills Courses

 The club provides a number of subsidised skills courses for members to improve cycling abilities.
 These are small group lessons with an experienced instructor lasting about 3 hours.
 These will occur regularly throughout the year and are a great way to improve.

 A Beginners Skills Course will typically cover bike set up, ride position and descents.